doolieSoft/djbourse/README.md

 call python djbourse\update_prices.py --api_key "xxx" --folder_data djbourse\data
 call djbourse\venv\Scripts\deactivate.bat
 ```
+## Dashborad page showing differences by stock and period
 Below is an example of the page which show percentage diff by period for all stocks.
 Stocks can be put in *favorite table*, in *monitored table*, or in *not monitored table*.
 Each cell has a color depending on level of difference between current price and previous price.